Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Childless old people would be taken care of by the government;

-The only child of old people would be exempted from national labor services.
+The only child of older adults would be exempted from national labor services.

 Exquisite Furniture of Ming Dynasty, Unearthed From Tomb of Zhu Tan (the Tenth Son of Hongwu Emperor Zhu Yuanzhang) — Shandong Museum (Photo by Dongmaiying)